 - In a blender, add pineapple juice, vinegar, lime juice, onion, garlic, cumin, oregano, cinnamon, salt, pepper, achiote paste, and Guajillo chili powder.
 Blend everything together.

 - Preheat the grill to medium-high.
-Grill the meat for 7-8 minutes per side until slightly charred.
+Grill the pork for 7-8 minutes per side until slightly charred.
 Grill the pineapples afterward until lightly charred on both sides and set aside.

-- Let the meat rest for 10 minutes before slicing into bite pieces.
+- Let the pork rest for 10 minutes before slicing into bite pieces.

-- Serve the meat on tacos with sliced grilled pineapples, red onion, avocado, fresh cilantro, and lime.
+- Serve the pork al pastor on tacos with sliced grilled pineapples, red onion, avocado, fresh cilantro, and lime.

 Nutrition